lonegunmanb/terraform-mcp-eva/readme.md

 ### Using with VS Code

-Add this configuration to your VS Code MCP settings:
+Add this configuration to your VS Code MCP settings(make sure that you have permission to mount the current working dir into the container):

 ```json
 {